kinitic/shop-a-tronic/README.md

 # shop-a-tronic

-Spring boot application to add, retrieve and update offers to my shop.
+This is a Spring boot application to add, retrieve and update offers to my pretend shop.

 To run the application, go the shop-a-tronic/kinitic-shop-api directory and: